j-m-l-e-u/steams_pkg/README.md

 # steams

-A package for testing space-time prediction with multi-timeserie located at sparse locations.
+Space-time prediction with sparse and irregular space-time multi-timeseries.

-Package under dev: changes might occur at anytime.

 ## install